jmatth/LinkTheDots/README.md

 Prerequisite
 ------------
-This script assumes you have a dotfiles repository that mimics the appearance of your home directory without the leading `.`.
+This script assumes you have a dotfiles repository that mimics the layout of your home directory without the leading `.`.
 So say for example you want `~/.bashrc`, `~/.vimrc`, and `~/.vim/colors/inkpot.vim` to be managed by git.
 Then your dotfiles directory should look like:
 <pre>
 dotfiles/